 Baptism makes one a member of the body of Christ and incorporates one into the Church, sharing in its mission.
 The principal effects of Baptism are purification from sins and a new birth in the Holy Spirit.
 The Catholic Church baptizes all ages.
 For infants the Church requires formation and catechesis for parents in preparation for the baptism of their children.
 Only one class is required.
 Adolescents and adults are prepared for Baptism through a process called the RCIA (Rite of Christian Initiation).
 Please call the church office if you or your child needs to be baptized.

 To allow sufficient time for marriage preparation, at last six months' advanced notice is required.
-Contact the Parish Office to schedule a planning meeting with a priest.
+Contact Father Scott Jones to schedule a planning meeting.

 Please download the attached document to go over the wedding guidelines.

 The rite of reconciliation, often called "confession" is the sacrament in which Christ forgives our sins and reconciles us to our fellow Christians.
 Its sign or ceremony is the sinner's showing his sorrow by acknowledging his sins and the priest's words of forgiveness and reconciliation in Christ's name.
 The Rite of Reconciliation can be celebrated any time, please call the church office for an appointment or refer to the weekly bulletin for a scheduled time.

 Tuesday, from 7:15 to 7:45am, Saturday, 4:00 to 4:45pm, or by appointment